 - i.
 We have fulfilled our responsibilities for the preparation of the Council's financial statements in accordance with International Financial Reporting Standards and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 ("the Code"); in particular the financial statements are fairly presented in accordance therewith. - ii.
-We have complied with the requirements of all statutory directions affecting the Council and these matters have been appropriately reflected and disclosed in the financial statements. - iii.
+We have complied with the requirements of all statutory directions affecting the Council and these matters have been appropriately reflected and disclosed in the financial statements. - ii.
 The Council has complied with all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance.
 There has been no non-compliance with requirements of any regulatory authorities that could have a material effect on the financial statements in the event of noncompliance. - iv.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud..

 - v.
 Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable.
 We are satisfied that the material judgements used in the preparation of the financial statements are soundly based, in accordance with the Code and adequately disclosed in the financial statements - vi.
 We confirm that we are satisfied that the actuarial assumptions underlying the valuation of pension scheme assets and liabilities for IAS19 Employee Benefits disclosures are consistent with our knowledge.
 We confirm that all settlements and curtailments have been identified and properly accounted for.
 We also confirm that all significant post-employment benefits have been identified and properly accounted for. - vii.
 Except as disclosed in the financial statements: - a. there are no unrecorded liabilities, actual or contingent - none of the assets of the Council has been assigned, pledged or mortgaged - there are no material prior year charges or credits, nor exceptional or non-recurring items requiring separate disclosure. - viii.
 Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of International Financial Reporting Standards and the Code. - x.
 All events subsequent to the date of the financial statements and for which International Financial Reporting Standards and the Code require adjustment or disclosure have been adjusted or disclosed. - We have considered the adjusted misstatements, and misclassification and disclosures changes schedules included in your Audit Findings Report.
-The financial statements have been amended for these misstatements, misclassifications and disclosure changes and are free of material misstatements, including omissions. - xi.
+The financial statements have been amended for these misstatements, misclassifications and disclosure changes and are free of material misstatements, including omissions.
+We confirm that we have considered the prior period adjustment in relation to property, plant and equipment and confirm there are no other material omissions in prior year. - xi.
 We have considered the unadjusted misstatements schedule included in your Audit Findings Report.
 We have not adjusted the financial statements for these misstatements brought to our attention as they are immaterial to the results of the Council and its financial position at the year-end.
-The financial statements are free of material misstatements, including omissions. - Actual or possible litigation and claims have been accounted for and disclosed in accordance with the requirements of International Financial Reporting Standards. - xiii.
+The financial statements are free of material misstatements, including omissions. - xii.
+Actual or possible litigation and claims have been accounted for and disclosed in accordance with the requirements of International Financial Reporting Standards. - xiii.
 We have no plans or intentions that may materially alter the carrying value or classification of assets and liabilities reflected in the financial statements.